jubeenshah/privacyProject/README.md

 the rim of the Spectacles whenever images or videos are being captured.

-![Companies which can access data through services offered by Snap according to respondents](snap_companies.png){height="5cm" width="\\linewidth"}
+![Companies which can access data through services offered by Snap according to respondents](snap_companies.png)

-[\[fig:snap\_data\_collect\]]{#fig:snap_data_collect
-label="fig:snap_data_collect"}
+<span id="fig:snap_data_collect" label="fig:snap_data_collect">\[fig:snap\_data\_collect\]</span>

-Since the goal of our study was to analyze whether the user perspective would change if they knew more about the data collection policies of a particular product, we decided to test our respondents' knowledge of the data sharing practices adopted by Snap and then inform them of the correct policies.
+Since the goal of our study was to analyze whether the user perspective would change if they knew more about the data collection policies of a particular product, we decided to test our respondents’ knowledge of the data sharing practices adopted by Snap and then inform them of the correct policies.
 One of our questions asked respondents to mark all companies who they thought had access to their Spectacles data.
 **87.5%** users thought that Snap shared data with Facebook, and **62.5%** users thought Snap also shared data with Google.
-According to Snap's privacy policy [@snap-policy], they do not share data with Facebook, but they do share location and advertisement data with Google.
-These results are not surprising as a lot of their previously unknown data collection policies have been highlighted [@facebookdatashare] in the media in recent days.
+According to Snap’s privacy policy , they do not share data with Facebook, but they do share location and advertisement data with Google.
+These results are not surprising as a lot of their previously unknown data collection policies have been highlighted  in the media in recent days.
 Thus users could have speculated that Facebook also has access to advertisement data via Snap, among other sources.

 On the other hand, only **12.5%** users thought that Snap shared its location data with Uber Inc and another **25%** thought that they shared location data with Lyft.
-According to the privacy policy of Snap [@snap-policy], both of these are true.
+According to the privacy policy of Snap , both of these are true.
 Thus, we can see that users were ill-informed about the data-sharing practices adopted by Snap, and had little knowledge of which specific companies had access to what type of data via the Snapchat app.

-![Does knowing this information change your mind about buying Snap spectacles?](snap_change_perspective.png){width="\\linewidth"}
+![Does knowing this information change your mind about buying Snap spectacles?](snap_change_perspective.png)

-[\[fig:snap\_data\_collect\]]{#fig:snap_data_collect
-label="fig:snap_data_collect"}
+<span id="fig:snap_data_collect" label="fig:snap_data_collect">\[fig:snap\_data\_collect\]</span>

 At the end of the Snap Spectacles section, we asked the respondent if knowing the information that they had just learned changed their minds